CS571-F25/p18/README.md

 ## Tech Stack

-- React 18
+- React 18 with TypeScript
 - Vite for build tooling
-- **Tailwind CSS** - Primary design library used consistently throughout the application
+- Tailwind CSS and Bootstrap for styling
 - GitHub Pages for deployment

 ## Development